JivkoKarakashev/SoftUni-React-Project/README.md

     ```
 	-   _URL: http://localhost:3030/data/cars_

-	Upon success, the REST service returns the newly created record.
+	Upon success, the REST service returns the newly created item.
 	After successful creation, the user is redirected to the Details page of currently published item.

 8.	**Details page:**
 	All users are able to view details about listings.
-Clicking on the details button in the cards leads to the details page for the selected listing.
-If the currently logged-in user is the creator of the listing, the Decorate, Edit and Delete buttons are displayed.
+Clicking on the [Details] button in the cards leads to the details page for the selected listing.
+If the currently logged-in user is the creator of the listing, the [Decorate], [Edit] and [Delete] buttons are displayed.
 	Every logged-in user is able to buy the car from the ad, but not his own.
 By clicking on the [Buy] button.
 [Buy] button is displayed only for logged-in users who are not authors for the ad.

     **REST Service API Endpoints for Details view:**
 	-   _Method: GET_
 	-   _URL: http://localhost:3030/data/cars/{:carId} - for selected car ad_
-	-   _URL:http://localhost:3030/data/equipment - for viewing all extras for this car_
+	-   _URL:http://localhost:3030/data/equipment - for viewing all equipment for this car_
 	-   _URL:http://localhost:3030/data/bought?where=productId%3D%22${:carId}%22&distinct=_ownerId&count - for checking if the car have been already purchased_

 	**REST Service API Endpoints for Buying action:**